-- (1) The Annual Report shall include all information specified on the Annual Report Form, issued by the Office, and specifically: - (a) the Operator shall submit, together with the Annual Report, an updated statement regarding the sufficiency of the value of the Financial Warranty.
-Additional reasonable data to substantiate the value of the existing Financial Warranty shall be provided if requested by the Office or Board; and - (b) for any Financial Warranty which is submitted in the form of a Deed of Trust or a Security Agreement, the Operator shall submit, together with the Annual Report, an update by a qualified appraiser indicating any changes in property value, and a statement summarizing any circumstances which may affect the adequacy of the Deed of Trust or Security Agreement, or the value of the property subject thereto. - (c) The Operator shall provide all monitoring information required as part of the approved Reclamation Plan, and if required, Environmental Protection Plan. - (2) An Operator may request a one-time change to a date other than the anniversary date of the permit for the purpose of submitting Annual Reports.
-If no new disturbances or reclamation have occurred during the previous year and no changes to the previous year's map are necessary, then no new map is required, provided that the Operator shall state this in the Annual Report. - (3) Reserved
+- (1) The Annual Report shall include all information specified on the Annual Report Form, issued in the format required by the Office, and specifically: - (a) the Operator shall submit, together with the Annual Report, an updated statement regarding the sufficiency of the value of the Financial Warranty.
+Additional reasonable data to substantiate the value of the existing Financial Warranty shall be provided if requested by the Office or Board; and - (b) for any Financial Warranty which is submitted in the form of a Deed of Trust or a Security Agreement, the Operator shall submit, together with the Annual Report, an update by a qualified appraiser indicating any changes in property value, and a statement summarizing any circumstances which may affect the adequacy of the Deed of Trust or Security Agreement, or the value of the property subject thereto. - (c) The Operator shall provide all monitoring information required as part of the approved Reclamation Plan. - (2) An Operator may request a one-time change to a date other than the anniversary date of the permit for the purpose of submitting Annual Reports. -If no new disturbances or reclamation have occurred during the previous year and no changes to the previous year's map are necessary, then no new map is required, provided that the Operator shall state this in the Annual Report. - (3) The Annual Report for Special 111(1)(a) Operations shall include a statement as to the date the public road construction project has or will terminate.

-1.16 ADDRESS CHANGE, SALE OF PROPERTY BY AN OPERATOR, OR BUSINESS NAME OR OWNERSHIP CHANGE, AND NOTICE OF FILING OF A PETITION IN BANKRUPTCY
+1.16 ADDRESS CHANGE, SALE OF PROPERTY BY AN OPERATOR, CHANGE IN PROPETY LEASE, OR BUSINESS NAME OR OWNERSHIP CHANGE, AND NOTICE OF FILING OF A PETITION IN BANKRUPTCY

 - (1) It shall be the duty of the Operator to keep the Office notified of any mailing address change by promptly sending written notice of such change to the Office.
-The Office is entitled to assume, in the absence of such Notice, that it may proceed with the last previous address provided by the Operator, and the Operator will be bound by such Notice as if actually received. - Where an Operator is the owner of the lands to be mined and the Operator sells such lands, the Operator shall promptly notify the Office of such sale. - (3) Where an Operator's official business name changes or there is a change in business ownership or business form, the Operator shall contact the Office within 30 days of such change in order to revise performance and financial warranty documents and complete the Succession of Operator forms. - (4) Where an Operator files a petition in bankruptcy, the Operator shall immediately notify the Office via certified mail of such filing.
+The Office is entitled to assume, in the absence of such Notice, that it may proceed with the last previous address provided by the Operator, and the Operator will be bound by such Notice as if actually received. - (2) Where an Operator is the owner of the lands to be mined and the Operator sells such lands, the Operator shall promptly notify the Office of such sale.
+Where an Operator leases the lands, the Operator shall promptly notify the Office of any substantial changes that affect right of legal entry upon the lands to be mined. - (3) Where an Operator's official business name changes or there is a change in business ownership or business form, the Operator shall contact the Office within thirty (30) days of such change in order to revise performance and financial warranty documents and complete the Succession of Operator forms.

+(4) Where an Operator files a petition in bankruptcy, the Operator shall immediately notify the Office via certified mail of such filing.